-Carefully slide the seal plate and stationary portion of the seal off the shaft as a unit.
-Lay the seal plate on a clean, flat surface with the impeller side down and use a suitably sized dowel to press the stationary seat out of the seal plate from the back side.
+An alternate method of removing the stationary portion of the seal is to remove the machine screws (10) and separate the seal plate (11) from the pedistal (19).
+Position the seal plate on a flat surface with the impeller side down.
+Use a suitably sized dowel to press the stationary seat and O-ring out of the seal plate from the backside.